 Yet, in an astonishing turnaround, Jesus claims that this is exactly what we have already done.
 Our true natural impulses are dammed up and have been distorted.
 What we call our natural impulses are not natural at all, but are themselves the blockage and distortion of our real impulses.

 This changes the entire discussion.
 If this is true, then what the Course is asking us to do with our behavior is natural and healthy; a desirable and attainable alternative.
-Let’s look, therefore, at the case for this view (which is found mostly, though not entirely, in the Urtext).
+Let’s look, therefore, at the case for this view.
 The first passage we will look at is from guidance given to Bill Thetford about his attendance at a conference on rehabilitation.
 This is the guidance that led up to the famous “truly helpful” prayer.
 Jesus tells Bill that he needs to go to this conference to face his recoil from those who need rehabilitation and replace that recoil with extension.
 The reason Bill recoils, Jesus says, is because those who need rehabilitation remind him of his own weakness and vulnerability.
 They remind him that with one mishap he could be in their shoes.
 Jesus then continues: